 We have Mini Citrus Pavlovas for everyone today!
 These little guys make a really perfect holiday dessert apart from the holiday cookie craze.
 I also love making these because there are only a few ingredients needed and everyone gets their own, which is always nice.
 You can also make and bake the meringue base a day or two ahead of time as well as cut the citrus ahead of time, making this a super speedy dessert to put together for when your guests are over.
 Simple, delicious, and seasonal!

-We love a good meringue and have a number of meringue based desserts like this Strawberry and Chamomile Eton Mess as well as this Strawberry and Pistachio Pavlova Cake.
+We love a good meringue and have a number of meringue based desserts like this Basic Pavlova with Macerated Berries.
 If making meringue stresses you out, you can cheat a little with this meringue powder, which is foolproof.
 Enjoy! xx, Jenny